 At first, everything was simple and manageable, with barely any opposition.
 A few enemies here and there in need of some gunfire-to-the-face – hardly enough to make me break a sweat.
-But then, little by little, their numbers grew, along with what they were packing, to suddenly find myself surrounded by colorful explosions as shots went flying left and right.
-Or put differently, Inferno 2 is fun, fast, furious, and so very stylish!
-Groovy.
+But then, little by little, their numbers grew, along with what they were packing, and suddenly I found myself surrounded by colourful explosions as shots went flying left and right.
+Inferno 2 is fun, fast, furious, and very stylish.

 Like its precursor, Inferno+ (which I reviewed back in 2012), Inferno 2 is a twin-stick shooter in which you’re up against relentless foes (on Volcano difficulty, at least), the whole thing bathed in flashy neon lights, complete with RPG elements.
 It’s also incredibly addictive, with a New Game+ mode that really ups the ante once those initial 80 levels have been cleared.

-During the first few levels, some are bound to find themselves wondering what on Earth I’m on about, with all that ‘colorful explosions’ and what-have-you nonsense, as the early stages are… well, a tad slow-paced.
-Ain’t long before it ramps up though, as by the time that level counter reaches double digits, not only will your arsenal be noticeably more powerful, your ship will also be more sturdy, courtesy of a leveling /upgrade system.
+During the first few levels, some are bound to find themselves wondering what on Earth I’m on about, with all that ‘colourful explosions’ and what-have-you nonsense, as the early stages are… well, a tad slow-paced.
+It isn’t long before it ramps up though, as by the time that level counter reaches double digits, not only will your arsenal be noticeably more powerful, but your ship will also be more sturdy, courtesy of a levelling/upgrade system.
 Needless to say, even on Warm (lowest difficulty), unless you’re an absolute genre pro, any upgrade is a good upgrade.

-With four different missile and weapon types, each with three unique upgrades to acquire, there’s plenty room for experimentation, as well as finding a playstyle that suits each individual.
-That said, having finished the eighty levels and a good chunk of New Game+, even when fully upgraded, the Vulcan – a thin, rapid-fire weapon – kinda made the other three seem kinda lackluster.
-Same goes for the missiles, really, as Flak – an explosive spread – more than managed to get the job done.
+With four different missile and weapon types, each with three unique upgrades to acquire, there’s plenty of room for experimentation, as well as finding a playstyle that suits each individual.
+That said, having finished the eighty levels and a good chunk of New Game+, even when fully upgraded, the Vulcan – a thin, rapid-fire weapon – made the other three seem lacklustre.
+The same goes for the missiles, really, as Flak – an explosive spread – more than managed to get the job done.

 There were times when the wall-bouncing shots from Reflex proved useful, but they were few and far between, acting more as a convenience than anything else.
 Although… maybe that’s actually by design?
 I mean, being able to shoot like you’re playing pool, banking shots to hit enemies from an angle where they don’t have a clear shot, that definitely has its uses, given the layout of Inferno 2‘s levels.

 As far as enemies go, Radiangames seems fully aware of the fact that variety is the spice of life.
 Several different shades of orange, purple, green and red are all present and accounted for after all, and this lot has nothing better to do but to hunt you down.
-Fortunately for you however, while they do have strength in numbers, most are actually easily disposed of, packing little to no defensive means.
-Less so for those that actually return fire however, and there are also some who enjoy warping around the battlefield or exploding in a circular blast upon dying!
-Protip: avoid close range kills whenever possible.
-On top of that, some can only be injured by way of missiles, which is for the most part, a somewhat finite resource.
+Fortunately for you, however, while they do have strength in numbers, most are actually easily disposed of, packing little to no defensive means.
+Less so for those who actually return fire, however, and there are also some who enjoy warping around the battlefield or exploding in a circular blast upon dying!
+Protip: avoid close-range kills whenever possible.
+On top of that, some can only be injured by way of missiles, which is, for the most part, a somewhat finite resource.

-I did mention earlier that the game has a leveling system, but rest assured that this does not translate to any kind of ‘grinding’, as enemies do not respawn.
-There are in-between bonus levels, which has you racing the clock to accumulate as much XP, loot (additional missiles, ship repairs etc.) and currency, only accessible through alternate exits.
+I did mention earlier that the game has a levelling system but rest assured that this does not translate to any kind of ‘grinding’, as enemies do not respawn.
+There are in-between bonus levels, which have you racing the clock to accumulate as much XP, loot (additional missiles, ship repairs, etc.) and currency, only accessible through alternate exits.
 Useful for powering up, especially on Volcano difficulty, although I suspect most won’t find more than a handful of these, as they’re rather well hidden.

 For starters, all your upgrades have been randomized, leaving you with an option to re-shuffle and allocate a handful of points as you see fit (an odd feature, but hardly a bad one).
-Weapons and enhancements, the latter acting as temporary boost of sorts, can be further upgraded though, which is going to come in handy for sure as the opposition has also stepped up its game!
+Weapons and enhancements, the latter acting as a temporary boost of sorts, can be further upgraded though, which is going to come in handy for sure as the opposition has also stepped up its game!
 And how about every fifth level featuring a unique challenge/modifier?
-Plenty reason to keep going past the initial playthrough, I’d say.
+Plenty of reason to keep going past the initial playthrough, I’d say.

 On a final note, since a lot tend to base the value of a game on staying power: a playthrough will likely last between four and five hours, but after that, New Game+ awaits, and this will easily add another five.
-Oh and those who fancy achievements will be playing for several times that, as these include the likes of “Destroy 10,000 Enemies” and “Collect 1,000,000 Gold – Total”.
-Plenty bang for your buck here.
+Oh, and those who fancy achievements will be playing for several times that, as these include the likes of “Destroy 10,000 Enemies” and “Collect 1,000,000 Gold – Total”.
+Plenty of bang for your buck.